ogradyc01/GoldenCheetah/ChartTypes_General.md

 Chart Types: General Information (Version 3.1)
 ***

 This is an overview / link page of the different chart types available in GoldenCheetah.
-Each chart type will be described regarding it's capabilities and specialities.
-The focus will be on a functional description, not on how-to-use such charts to evaluate your data / to optimize your training.
+Each chart type will be described regarding it's capabilities and special features.
+The focus will be on a functional description, not on how-to-use such charts "to evaluate your data / to optimize your training".

-Since some of the chart types appear in more than one Scope View (Trends / Diary / Rides), it will be described only once - and this description will be referenced from the other occurences.
+Some of the chart types appear in more than one 'Scope view' (Trends / Diary / Rides), but is only described once - and this description is then referenced from the other occurrences.

-_Note: Most of the chart types allows a huge number of configuration - to discover and leverage the power of GoldenCheetah charts, please have a detailed look at the different options available._
+_Note: Most of the chart types have a set of configuration options - to discover and leverage the power of GoldenCheetah charts, please have a detailed look at the different options available._

-_Note 2: The configuration of a chart is stored when a chart is added to one of the chart bars.
-It can later be changed through the `More` function on the 'Main View' when a specific chart is selected._
+_Note 2: The configuration of a chart is stored (with the chart) when a chart is added to one of the 'Chart Bars'.
+It can later be changed through the `More` function on the 'Main View'._

 ## Trends